 Reservations are highly recommended.
 Please use the Reserve Tickets to check availability.
 Walk in climbers are welcome but limited based on availability.
 There is no guarantee that we will be able to accommodate your group without advance notice.

 Plan to arrive early.
 If you arrive late to your reservation, we cannot guarantee that we will be able to serve your group at your time of arrival.
 If you are planning to bring a large group, generally 12 or more, please see our Groups Page.

 Wear well fitting clothing that does not allow anything to hang loose or get tangled in cables and rope.
 Long hair and jewelry should not be left loose.
 Sneakers or hiking shoes are recommended.
 Close toed shoes are required — heels, flip-flops, and sandals are not acceptable.
 Also – harnesses must be worn as the outer most layer.

 What equipment is provided?

 A harness and gloves are provided with your admission ticket.

 Is there a height, age, or weight restriction?

-There is no height restriction for the ropes courses and zip lines.
-TreEscape trails are for ages 5 to adult.
+Minimum height is 36 inches.
+TreEscape trails are for ages 4 to adult.
 However, for our younger climbers, there are age restrictions on which trails can be used.
-5-6 year olds, for example, may only climb on our two purple trails (with an adult at a 1:1 ratio).
+4-6 year olds, for example, may only climb on our two purple trails (with an adult at a 1:1 ratio).
 The yellow, green, and blue trails have requirements of parent/adult supervision or participation depending on the age bracket and the trail being used.
 For example, 7 and 9 year olds can use the yellow trail with supervision but need to be accompanied by an adult on the green trail (1 adult per 2 children).
 A chart with participation and supervision requirements is on the ropes courses general rules page.
 Whenever adult participation is required the 1:2 adult/child ratio must be met.
-Regarding a weight restriction, the limit is 265 pounds.
+Regarding a weight restriction, the limit is 275 pounds.

 How difficult are the trails?